next-identity/ni-wordpress-oidc/README.md

 * `ni_oidc_authorization_parameters` - Filter the parameters sent to the authorization endpoint
 * `ni_oidc_userinfo` - Filter the user info received from Next Identity

+## Performance Optimization

+The plugin provides several options to optimize performance:

+### ID Token vs UserInfo Endpoint

+By default, the plugin makes two requests during authentication:
+1. Token endpoint - To exchange the authorization code for tokens
+2. UserInfo endpoint - To get user profile information

+You can enable the "Skip UserInfo Endpoint" option to use only the claims from the ID token instead of making an additional call to the UserInfo endpoint.
+This reduces authentication time by eliminating one HTTP request.

+**Requirements for using this feature:**
+- Your Next Identity provider must include all required user claims in the ID token
+- At minimum, the ID token should contain: `sub`, `email`, and preferably `name`
+- You may need to configure your Next Identity provider to include additional claims in the ID token

 ## Troubleshooting

 If you encounter issues with the plugin: